Overhatted/FloatFromSkin/README.md

 Chrome extension: https://chrome.google.com/webstore/detail/float-from-skin/nlheooelajnkbnpgjojileplpjhkcham
 Firefox extension: https://addons.mozilla.org/en-US/firefox/addon/float-from-skin/
 This is the same software I use in the public server at floatfromskin.tryrecords.com.
-You can learn to host your own in Setup section.
+You can see statistics about the public server at http://floatfromskin.tryrecords.com.

 # Why
 Since you can't make the request for the skin information from the browser you need an external server to work as a proxy between your browser and the Steam servers.